p0nce/console-colors/README.md

 # console-colors

+## Goals

 `console-colors` is an attempt towards making the **ultimate no-hassle console color library for D.**

 It is meant as a spiritual successor of the `colorize` [package](https://github.com/yamadapc/d-colorize) and improves it based upon usage on a few areas.

+## Features

+- Use 16 different colors in the terminal, for foreground and background.

 - Color information can be given in two ways:
    - Within text with easy-to-remember tags, such as `"my <blue> text is <red>coloured</red></blue>"`